 Shipping a vehicle is always a risk, which is why you will want to make sure that both the carrier and auto broker (if used) are licensed with the Department of Transport’s FMCSA (Federal Motor Carrier Safety Administration).

-8. Make Sure the Carrier and Broker is Insured
+8. Make Sure the Carrier and Broker are Insured

 You will also want to make sure they are properly insured.
 This includes, but is not limited to insurance to cover any damage that may occur as a result of the shipment either to your vehicle or to other vehicles and/or people.
 Ask the carrier about general and commercial liability insurance, along with professional errors liability insurance.

 Check your existing policies for your car and homeowner’s/renter’s insurance to see what is covered.